slafs/click-utils/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Click utils could always use more documentation, whether as part of the
+Click Utils could always use more documentation, whether as part of the
-official Click utils docs, in docstrings, or even on the web in blog posts,
+official Click Utils docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback